Campaigns

 Coastal Gaslink Pipeline

 In July 2022, NAB was involved in refinancing a loan to the climate wrecking Coastal Gaslink Pipeline.
-According to financial subscription sources, Coastal GasLink had to refinance and increase its previous loan by a whopping CAD $1.669 billion (approx. AUD $1.861 billion) due to significant cost blow-outs in the construction phase.
+According to disclosures from the company, Coastal GasLink had to refinance and increase its previous loan by a whopping CAD $1.669 billion (approx. AUD $1.861 billion) due to significant cost blow-outs in the construction phase.
 NAB’s involvement in the increased loan exposes it to this destructive and controversial project for a further two years until 2029, when the debt matures.

 Based on conservative estimates, this pipeline would enable the release of 610 million tonnes of CO2 over its lifetime, more than 80% of Canada’s greenhouse gas emissions in 2020.
 In no way is this project in line with the goals of the Paris Agreement or consistent with the International Energy Agency’s Net Zero Emissions by 2050 scenario.